hailelagi/hailelagi.com/content/writing/stitch-fs.md

 }
 ```

-This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently and their interaction with page tables, nevermind transactions.
-As a play on our re-occurent theme, to represent more space than a page size we **introduce more indirection** in the form of _pointers_, these pointers can come in the form of _extents_ which are in essence a pointer + block len, or multi-level indexes which are "stringed together" pointers to a page with pointers highlighting an important design choice between flexibility vs a space compact representation.
+This _is_ pretty expensive and there's more to be said about designing access methods and traversing inodes efficiently/caching and their interaction with page tables, nevermind transactional consistency -- worries for later, at least now we have some mental model of a read/write path to a page on disk.
+How then could a `2MiB` `cutecat.gif` file be laid out?
+As a play on our re-occurent theme, to represent more space than a page size we _introduce more indirection_ in the form of _pointers_, these pointers can come in the form of **extents** which are in essence a pointer + block len, or **multi-level indexes** which are "stringed together" pointers to a page with pointers highlighting an important design choice between flexibility vs a space compact representation.

 ## filesystems are composable!

 Filesystems are an **interface** and one goal of a good interface is _composability_ -- this is a point worth appreciating _carefully_.
-For example when I first mounted an early version of this fuse filesystem, I hadn't implemented directory path traversal, the "link" to ext4 was broken and it took awhile to understand the connection:
+For example when I first mounted an early version of this filesystem, I hadn't implemented directory path traversal, the "link" to ext4 was broken and it took awhile to understand the connection:
 ```bash
 haile@ubuntu:/Users/haile/documents/github$ cd flubber
 -bash: cd: flubber: Transport endpoint is not connected